slatedocs/slate/source/includes/_requirement_traceability.md

 You can find at the right area an example of the JSON request and response

+### PAT Support
+Supported - if the user has the permissions to edit Requirements

 ## Link tests to a specific requirement
 ```shell
 # Some request examples: